doofmars/ssp-backend/admin-frontend/README.md

-# Getting Started with Create React App
+# Admin frontend for SSP-Backend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).